This story has been updated.

-Regency Technologies has purchased GEEP USA and GEEP Costa Rica, giving the already-large processor facilities in Michigan, North Carolina and Central America.
+Regency Technologies has purchased GEEP USA, giving the already-large processor facilities in Michigan and North Carolina.

 Stow, Ohio-headquartered Regency Technologies, which is part of Reserve Management Group, announced the acquisition on Dec.
 9. Terms of the deal were not disclosed.

 “We are still very bullish on the growth prospects of the industry, and we felt that from a skillset and from a cultural-philosophical approach to doing business, that it was a good fit,” Jim Levine, co-founder and president of Regency Technologies, told E-Scrap News.
 “And the opportunity presented itself and we felt that the timing is right.”